-International Endesa B.V.'s external debt, composed by Euro Medium-Term Notes and Euro Commercial Papers is guaranteed by the parent company, Endesa S.A.
+International Endesa B.V.'s external debt, composed by Euro Medium-Term Notes, Euro Commercial Papers, is guaranteed by the parent company, Endesa S.A, by an agreement dated 20 October 2016.

 Basis of preparation

 The financial statements have been prepared in accordance with accounting principles generally accepted in the Netherlands (Dutch GAAP) and Part 9 of Book 2 of the Netherlands Civil Code.
 The financial statements have been prepared under the historical cost convention.
 Assets and liabilities are recorded at face value, unless indicated otherwise.